As a Community Service, we offer spaying and castrating (with donations) of Feral cats that are trapped within Yamhill County.

 4) A notch will be surgically cut into it's LEFT ear as to identify it as being altered if caught in the future and prevent unnecessary anesthesia.

-5) Vaccination of feral cats is discouraged (because it's impossible to "booster" the vaccine), but we can do so at your expense.
+5) Vaccination of feral cats is discouraged (because it's impossible to "booster" the vaccine).

 6) We do encourage viral testing (FeLV/FIV) to ensure your feral is not transmitting fatal diseases.
 Please note that this is at your expense, and any positive cats will be humanely euthanized while under anesthesia.
 The charge for viral testing (SNAP test) is $52

-7) Any services beyond the spay/neutering is at your expense.
+7) If you elect any services beyond the spay/neutering/viral testing, this disqualifies the animal.
 We simply cannot afford to use MAWS funds.
 Thank you so much for your understanding and continued support of this wonderful community service.

-*Our veterinarians and staff provide this service strictly donation basis.
-Surgery is primarily performed by Dr Schroeder.
+*Our veterinarians and staff provide this service strictly on a donation basis.
+Surgery is primarily performed by Dr. Schroeder.
 We reserve the right to deny services if our staff feels there is dishonesty or if we are being taken advantage of or harrassed for our community service.